3dem/relion-documents/source/Tutorial/Class2D.rst

 We generally recommend to have at least 10-20 particles in each group, but do note that initial numbers of particles per group may become much smaller after 2D and 3D classification.

 In cases with few particles per micrograph we recommend to group particles from multiple micrographs together.
-For this purpose, the GUI implements a convenient functionality in the :jobtype:`Subset selection` job-type: when selecting a ``_model.star`` file on the :guitab:`I/O` tab, one can use ``Regroup particles?
+For this purpose, the GUI implements a convenient functionality in the :jobtype:`Subset selection` job-type: when selecting a ``_optimiser.star`` file on the :guitab:`I/O` tab, one can use ``Regroup particles?
 Yes`` and ``Approximate nr of groups: 5`` on the :guitab:`Class options` tab to re-group all particles into 5 groups.
 (The actual number may vary somewhat from the input value, hence the `Approximate` on the input field.)
 This way, complicated grouping procedures in previous releases of |RELION| may be avoided.
 As the micrographs in this tutorial do contain sufficient particles, we will not use this procedure now.

 Please note that the groups in |RELION| are very different from defocus groups that are sometimes used in other programs. |RELION| will always use per-particle (anisotropic) CTF correction, irrespective of the groups used.